 Attributes are "decorations" of the syntax tree which are mostly ignored by the type-checker but can be used by external tools.
-An attribute is made of an identifier and a payload, which can be a structure, a type expression (prefixed with :) or a pattern (prefixed with ?) optionally followed by a when clause:
+An attribute is made of an identifier and a payload, which can be a structure, a type expression (prefixed with :), a signature (prefixed with :) or a pattern (prefixed with ?) optionally followed by a when clause: